-3d how the school adapts the curriculum and learning environment for students with special educational needs
+6.4 How the school adapts the curriculum and learning environment for students with SEND

-At Sydenham School we follow current advice from experts on how to adapt the curriculum and the learning environment for students with special educational needs.
-We also incorporate the advice provided as a result of any internal or external professional assessments and the strategies described in statements of special educational needs / Education, Health and Care Plans.
+At Sydenham School we follow current expert advice on how to adapt the curriculum and the learning environment for students with special educational needs.
+We also incorporate the advice provided as a result of any internal or external professional assessments and the strategies described in Education, Health and Care Plans.